wpilibsuite/frc-docs/source/docs/software/basic-programming/robot-code-ci.rst

 .. code-block:: yaml

     # Controls when the action will run.
 Triggers the workflow on push or pull request
-    # events but only for the master branch.
+    # events but only for the main branch.
     on:
       push:
-        branches: [ master ]
+        branches: [ main ]
       pull_request:
-        branches: [ master ]
+        branches: [ main ]

 This block of code dictates when the Action will run.
-Currently, the action will run when commits are pushed to master or when pull requests are opened against master.
+Currently, the action will run when commits are pushed to main or when pull requests are opened against main.

 .. code-block:: yaml